Jungle Pam Hardy: All you kneed to know about the iconic drag racing beauty

 “I gave up on the college that accepted me, and it really drove my mom crazy,” she remembered later.

 Jungle Jim Liberman Chevy Vega Funny Car – Revell – Jungle Pam.
-Photo shoot for Hot Rod Magazine with Jungle Jim Liberman and Jungle Pam Hardy.
+Photo shoot for Rod Magazine with Jungle Jim Liberman and Jungle Pam Hardy.
 (Photo by Mike Brenner/The Enthusiast Network via Getty Images/Getty Images)

 Touring the country together, Jim and Pam became a dynamic duo in the drag racing world, with his showmanship and her magnetic presence.
 Initially, Jim Liberman wanted Pam to stage his funny car at the starting line, knowing it would capture the audience's attention — and it certainly did.